Information for Candidates

 • Candidate Duties During Campaign

-• Open a campaign account at a financial institution when contributions exceed $1,000.
+• Opening a campaign account at a financial institution when contributions exceed $1,000.

 All candidates are subject to further requirements and are advised to refer to the Local Authorities Election Act for complete details on campaign finances and the full extent of their obligations.